Muckhart: The Vicar's Bridge murder

+The map on Scotlands People website sites the location of the "Supposed place of murder", "supposed lurking place" and "blood spots".
+The location is clearly marked not at the bridge but further up the track towards Blairingone.

 Utterly destitute, with not a penny in the world to buy a piece of bread, poacher Joseph Bell, 29, borrowed a shotgun and next day turned highwayman, waylaying farmer Alexander McEwan, 40, on his horse and cart at Blairingone in Perthshire.
 He blasted the farmer to death and then relieved him of his wallet, containing £5 10s.

 Bells footprints were found at the scene, and so was the murder weapon.
 When he was arrested he had exactly £5.
 10s. on him.
 He strongly denied ever having been involved, but was tried at Perth on 24 April and hanged a month later on Tuesday, 22 May 1866, on a gallows brought from Aberdeen and placed outside Perth Prison.

 A full account of the trial and execution can be found in an article in The Alloa Advertiser here: